Saeed7596/DevOps/Virtualization/Unlock a Locked VM.md

 5. Perform suggested troubleshooting before you unlock the virtual machine.

-6. Navigate to the Summary tab of the virtual machine.

-A Virtual Machine Locked Alarm appears.
+6. Navigate to the Summary tab of the virtual machine. <br /> A Virtual Machine Locked Alarm appears.

 7. Select Unlock VM from the Actions drop-down menu on the right side.